imgag/pedigreejs/README.md

 ### Menu

-General Functions:
+General Functions:<br/>
-*New* - Deletes the current disease configuration and pedigree to start a new one *Load* - Loads a previously saved pedigree or a pedigree in the BOADICEA file format *Save* - Saves the current pedigree and all actively occuring diseases in the JSON file format
+*New* - Deletes the current disease configuration and pedigree to start a new one<br/>
+*Load* - Loads a previously saved pedigree or a pedigree in the BOADICEA file format<br/>
+*Save* - Saves the current pedigree and all actively occuring diseases in the JSON file format<br/>
-Configuration:
+Configuration:<br/>
 *Configure Diseases* - Opens a configuration window that allows the user to define her/his own set of dieseases/phenotypes.
-The input field features an autocomplete for a set of predefined HPO terms.
+The input field features an autocomplete for a set of predefined HPO terms.<br/>
-Export in different file formats:
+Export in different file formats:<br/>
 *Export BOADICEA* - Exports the current pedigree in the BOADICEA format for the CanRisk cancer prediction.
-This requires that all sexes and a proband is defined.
+This requires that all sexes and a proband is defined.<br/>
-*Print* - Opens a print dialog for the current pedigree *SVG* - Exports the current pedigree in as svg
+*Print* - Opens a print dialog for the current pedigree<br/>
+*SVG* - Exports the current pedigree in as svg<br/>
-*PNG* - Exports the currently visible part of the pedigree as PNG picture
+*PNG* - Exports the currently visible part of the pedigree as PNG picture<br/>

 ### Pedigree